paulogervasio/TweentyQuestionsGame/README.md

 Sometimes the first guess of the object can be asked at question 14.
 ```

-Initially the game has no database data.
+Initially, the game has no database data.
-So the more you play and enter correct answers, will be more assertive play.
-The system will learn with the data input.
+So the more you play and inserts correct answers the new answers will be more assertive.
+The system will learn from the moves data entry, whether correct or not.